va3093/AutoAutoLayout/README.md

 So if you go full circle and move your view layout code into your source files you end up with methods like this (and much worse in some cases :grimacing:)
 ![Screenshot of update constraints method](ReadmeAssets/constraints.png?raw=true)

 The final nail in the coffin is if you require animation.
 To do animations require keeping reference to the appropriate constraints and doing the UIView.animationwithduration dance remembering all the [caveats](http://stackoverflow.com/questions/18363399/autolayout-animation-issue).
 The advantages of using Autolayout all of sudden start to feel not worth the hassle.

+Enter AutoAutoLayout.
+This library reduces the amount of work you need to do to maintain constraints in code.
+It also lets you perform animations in your view while still maintaining the powers of the autolayout constraint engine but with the effort of animating frames.

 ## Requirements